truenas/middleware/docs/userguide/index.rst

 Depending upon the extensions available in your CPU, you may or may not be able to use the ISO.
 If you receive the error “your CPU does not support long mode” when you try to boot the ISO, your CPU either does not have the required extension or AMD-V/VT-x is disabled in the system BIOS.

-**NOTE:** if you receive a kernel panic when booting into the ISO, stop the virtual machine.
-Then, go to System and check the box “Enable IO APIC”.
+.. note:: if you receive a kernel panic when booting into the ISO, stop the virtual machine.
+Then, go to System and check the box "Enable IO APIC".

 To configure the network adapter, go to Settings → Network.
-In the “Attached to” drop-down menu select “Bridged Adapter”, then select the name of the physical interface from the “Name” drop-down menu.
+In the "Attached to" drop-down menu select "Bridged Adapter", then select the name of the physical interface from the "Name" drop-down menu.
 In the example shown in Figure 2.2k, the Intel Pro/1000 Ethernet card is attached to the network and has a device name of *re0*.

 Once your configuration is complete, click the “Start” arrow.
 If you configured the ISO, install FreeNAS® as described in Installing from CDROM.
 Once
 FreeNAS® is installed, press F12 to access the boot menu in order to select the primary hard disk as the boot option.
-You can permanently boot from disk by removing the CD/DVD device in “Storage” or by unchecking CD/DVD-ROM in the “Boot Order” section of “System”.
+You can permanently boot from disk by removing the CD/DVD device in "Storage" or by unchecking CD/DVD-ROM in the "Boot Order" section of "System".

 If you configured the VMDK, the virtual machine will boot directly into FreeNAS®.